 This post was going to start with a bunch of interesting stuff about the people who tortured us yesterday, but the kinder and gentler one of us was reluctant to call a spade a spade.
-So we’ll leave it as one photo.
+So we’ll leave it at one grainy photo.

 The highlight of the day, of course, was the Peterborough Lift Lock.
 Did we mention that this is The World’s Highest Lift Lock?
 Some folks who just completed the Loop were on top of the lock and sent a picture of us on the way up.

 Big fun the lift lock, although perhaps Misty Pearl’s crew didn’t exactly share the same level of enthusiasm for doing it three times.
 But since this is The World’s Highest Lift Lock, we really had no choice, right?
 In any event, up and down and up we went.

 The thunder rolled while were were in Lock 24.
 No reason for us to travel between locks when they’re closed in both directions, so we hunkered down on the wall with Second Wave to hope the lightening was over and we weren’t stuck there all night.